k0swe/adif-json-protobuf/README.md

 ADIF has served the amateur radio community well for several decades.
 It's the *lingua franca* of ham logging software and will continue to be for a long time.
 Even software written against newer interchange formats will need to speak ADIF for the forseeable future.
-However, the format is showing its age and does not mesh well with modern software development practices and toolchains.
-Most programming languages now have mature libraries for handling JSON data transparently without having to write any custom parsing logic.
+However, the format is showing its age and does not mesh well with international user bases, or modern software development practices and toolchains.
+Most programming languages now have mature libraries for handling UTF-8 and JSON data transparently without having to write any custom parsing logic.
 XML libraries are similarly widely available, but as noted, most people have already abandoned ADX, and XML's heyday has passed.

 Beyond just tooling improvements, I assert that semantic improvements can be made to ADIF.
 Rather than representing a QSO as a flat set of 153 key/value pairs (some of which have further internal